-J. Adequate Public Facilities Ordinance (APFO)
+- J. Adequate Public Facilities Ordinance (APFO). - Definitions.

-- 1. Definitions.
 Words and phrases used in this Subsection have the meanings indicated in Chapter 8, Section 8-30. - 2.
 Applicability.
+The Board may only approve a preliminary plan when it finds that public facilities will be adequate to support and service the subdivision.
+Public facilities and services to be examined for adequacy include roads and transportation facilities, sewer and water service, schools, police stations, firehouses, and health clinics.

+- 3. Exemptions.
+The following developments are exempt from the requirements of this Subsection: - exclusively residential development on a lot or parcel recorded by plat before July 25, 1989, or otherwise recorded in conformance with a preliminary plan approved before that date; - any place of worship or use associated with a place of worship that does not generate peak hour vehicle trips that exceed the limits of the Subdivision Staging Policy traffic test; and - c. any addition to a school associated with a place of worship that existed before July 25, 1989.

+4. Approval procedure.

-The Planning Board may only approve a Preliminary Plan when it finds that public facilities will be adequate to support and service the subdivision.
-Public facilities and services to be examined for adequacy include roads and public transportation facilities, sewer and water service, schools, police stations, firehouses, and health clinics. - 3.
-Exemptions.
-The following are exempt from the requirements of this Subsection: - Exclusively residential development on a lot or parcel recorded by plat before July 25, 1989, or otherwise recorded in conformance with a Preliminary Plan approved before that date; - Any place of worship or use associated with a place of worship that does not generate peak hour vehicle trips that exceed the limits of the Subdivision Staging Policy traffic test; and - An addition to a school associated with a place of worship that existed before July 25, 1989, regardless of peak hour vehicle trips, is exempt from the Subdivision Staging Policy traffic test. - 4.
-Approval procedure - a.
-Each applicant for a Preliminary Plan must submit sufficient information for the subdivision to demonstrate the expected impact on and use of public facilities and services by the subdivision. - b.
-The Planning Board must consider the recommendations of the Executive and other agencies in determining the adequacy of public facilities and services under the Subdivision Staging Policy or other applicable guidelines. - c.
-If the Planning Board finds, under criteria and standards adopted by the County Council, that additional transportation facilities or traffic mitigation measures are necessary to ensure that public transportation facilities will be adequate to serve the subdivision and to meet the transportation goals established by a Master Plan, Sector Plan or the Subdivision Staging Policy for that portion of the County, the subdivision plan must be subject to the execution of a Traffic Mitigation Agreement (TMAg).
+- a.
+Each applicant for a preliminary plan must submit sufficient information for the subdivision to demonstrate the expected impact on and use of public facilities and services by the subdivision. - b.
+The Board must consider the recommendations of the Executive and other agencies in determining the adequacy of public facilities and services under the Subdivision Staging Policy or other applicable guidelines. - c.
+If the Board finds, under criteria and standards adopted by the Council, that additional transportation facilities or traffic mitigation measures are necessary to ensure that transportation facilities will be adequate to serve the subdivision and to meet the transportation goals established by a master plan or the Subdivision Staging Policy for that portion of the County, the subdivision plan may also be subject to the execution of a Traffic Mitigation Agreement (TMAg) at the discretion of the Board.